History of Medicine

 - We encourage applicants of all ages, however, applicants must be at least 16 years old.
 Applicants under 18 years of age must meet Federal government employment standards for minors or provide a State issued work permit.
 The agreement of a parent or guardian is also required before the volunteer services of minors can be accepted.

-Learning credit: We welcome working with students who are interested in obtaining course credit for our volunteer opportunities.
+Learning credit: Students who are interested in obtaining course credit for volunteering should arrange accordingly with their academic advisors.

 Time commitment: Depending on needs of the HMD programmatic area, commensurate with candidate availability, and always within normal business hours.